Skip to main content

 Notification Requirements

-• Advance Notice - Payrix requires all Canadian partners to notify all impacted Merchants of your fee increases or when introduce a new fee at least 90-days before the change takes effect.
+• Advance Notice: Worldpay for Platforms requires all Payrix Pro Partners Canadian partners to notify all your impacted Merchants of fee increases or when introducing a new fee at least 90 days before the change takes effect.

-• Communication Retention - You must retain these notifications for your records should Payrix request a copy for compliance testing purposes.
+• Communication Retention: You must retain these notifications for your records should Worldpay for Platforms request a copy for compliance testing purposes.

-We are reaching out to notify you that we will be introducing the following fees related to your billing integration service effective (insert date – MUST be at least 90 days out from notification).
+We are contacting you to notify you that we will be introducing the following fees related to your billing integration service effective {Effective Date}.

-No action is required on your end if you accept the introduction of new fees, and the changes will be reflected on your (insert billing statement that will reflect the change).
+No action is required on your end if you accept the introduction of new fees.
+The changes will be reflected on the effective date of {Effective Date}.

 Complaints Handling Process & Requirements